Aeroluna/LunaCoopMod/README.md

 These take super long to tech to before you can get any value from P2.
 Removing the tech requirements similar to P1 should streamline it.

-- Changed Rapid Hibernation to no longer require research.
+- Buffed Rapid Hibernation to no longer require research.
 - Removed deceleration from Infested Banshee's Burrow ability (no longer has to fully stop to cast).

 As the Infested Banshee's defining trait, it seems odd that it requires research.
 The QOL change also helps quickly burrowing after moving.